benihyangbaik/boithos/research/README.md

 ### Step 1: Recreate the Base Research

-As this is a new field for us, the first step is to recreate the base research.
-It is Sami Liedes' generalization approach on the languages from the Austronesian family.
+As this is a new field for us, the first step is to recreate [Sami Liedes' generalization approach](https://samiliedes.wordpress.com/2018/03/07/machine-translating-the-bible-into-new-languages/) on the languages from the Austronesian family.
 Specifically, for the complete Bible:

 - Amarasi (Kupang, Indonesia), 2014 [aaz-aaz]
 - Papuan Malay (Papua, Indonesia), 2020 [pmy-PMY]